heegupark/nginx-trouble-shooting/README.md

 - `npm ls` to inspect current package/dependency versions
 * Compare the versions of your local modules with ones of your nginx

-## Wen you try to open your `subdomain` such as notes.heegu.net, it keeps redirecting to your `www`.
+## When you try to open your `subdomain` such as notes.heegu.net, it keeps redirecting to your `www`.
 - Please check your https(or certbot) setting in the conf file

 1. `cd /etc/nginx/sites-available`